What is EMF radiation?

 EMF radiation is energy that travels through space in electromagnetic waves such as radio waves and light waves.
 The power of the EMF radiation is determined by its wavelength and the frequency of the wave.
 Electronic devices emit two forms of non-ionizing radiation: low frequency (ELF) and radio frequency (RF) radiation.
 Non-ionizing radiation, once thought to be safe, can cause cellular changes by opening voltage-gated calcium channels.
 These changes may take years to develop, but the changes cause serious adverse health affects for many individuals.
 EMF radiation is produced from many sources: cell phones, tablets, lap tops, baby monitors, microwave ovens, radios, and cell towers.

-Currently there are over 300,000 cell sites in the USA.
+Currently there are over 300,000 cell sites in the USA, and growing.

 ELF radiation is measured in gauss (G) or milligauss (mG), which is 1/1000 of gauss.
 ELF radiation oscillates at a frequency below 300 hertz which is on the very low end of the electromagneitc spectrum.